christian-thiele/datahub/packages/datahub_postgres/README.md

 ### Features

-This library contains an implementation of DataHub's persistence interface.
+This library contains Services and Components for using PostgreSQL within the DataHub Framework.
 It works as an adapter between DataHub and the [postgres](https://pub.dev/packages/postgres) dart library.

 ### Usage